 We carry out moths treatment in London for residential and commercial clients.
 In most cases, the clients report the moths’ damages or activity in one specific area.
-However moths can easily spread further away to other rooms without the tenant taking notice.
+However, moths can easily spread further away to other rooms without the tenant taking notice.
 As we spray we often see moths falling off from the walls in areas the client thought moth-free.
 We thus normally advise treating throughout the property.

 Food and pantry moths pest control

-The moths infestation you suffer will be most likely linked to the kitchen/pantry.
+The moths’ infestation you suffer will be most likely linked to the kitchen/pantry.
 It will probably be linked to an item of dry food that is kept in one of the cupboards.
 Typically it would be an old pack of flour, bread crumbs, cereals or seeds.
 So the first step will be to get rid of the infested foodstuff.
 The second step will be to spray the inside of the cupboards, and areas around them.
-A one off spray of the kitchen is normally plenty enough so the charge is £89+vat.
+A one-off spray of the kitchen is normally plenty enough so the charge is £89+vat.

 Other Common moths species considered as pests